Choosing the Right Corporate Entity for Your ABA Therapy Business

 C-Corporation (C-Corp)

-A C-Corp is a separate legal entity ideal for larger, growth-oriented ABA therapy companies.
+A C-Corp is ideal for larger, growth-focused ABA therapy companies.

 Example Use Case: